offen/offen/docs/running-offen/configuring-the-application.md

 Defaults to `true`.

-In case you want to run Offen as a horizontally scaling service, you can set this value to `true`.
+In case you want to run Offen as a horizontally scaling service, you can set this value to `false`.
 This will disable all cron jobs and similar that handle automated database migration and event expiration.

 ### OFFEN_APP_ROOTACCOUNT
 {: .no_toc }